Slide-outs are an amazing invention because they allow you to expand your RV’s floorplan without creating a larger footprint.

 If you’re in a place financially where you can afford to buy the most expensive topper on the market, then go ahead and do that (as long as it meets all of your criteria)!
 If not, consider a less expensive model.
 Remember, price doesn’t always equate to quality; you saw that the Innova Trim to Fit Slideout Cover is a fine piece of equipment at a steal.

-Now that you’ve read this post and seen what there is to see, you can make an informed decision about which RV slide topper is right for you.
+Hopefully this article has given you some good direction about which RV slide topper is right for you.
 We’ve given you five of the best RV slide toppers to read about and provided you some ideas of what to consider before buying.
 Check out some frequently asked questions below as well.
 And if you have other questions about slide toppers and awnings, hop over to Brian’s guides on installing awnings and cleaning awnings.

 Overall, our top recommendation is the Lippert RV Solera Awning, because it’s easy to install and is packed with features to make your next RV trip more comfortable.
 Convenience plus the comfort of home means you can stay protected and cozy on the road.